-Because Kikoff doesn’t require a credit check or charge you anything, there’s little downside to using the account.
+Because Kikoff doesn’t require a credit check or charge you anything besides the $5 monthly membership fee, there’s little downside to using the account.
 You don’t have to sacrifice much to use the service other than the time it takes to sign up.

 However, the upside to the account is also limited.
 For example, you can only use the credit line to purchase e-books from Kikoff’s store.
 That means you may have to buy things you wouldn’t have otherwise.